cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 - Label: TBD_3
 - Value type: tstr
 - Value registry: none
-- Description: The string or URI hint for the location of the data hashed to produce the payload of a COSE_Sign1.
+- Description: A string or URI as a hint for the location of the payload

 --- back